berkeceylan/Gunnleif-Vault/401/CS411/FIPS.md

 ## Federal Information Processing Standards (FIPS)

 ### Definition:
-- A suite of tests to ensure the [[PseudoRandom |randomness]] of cryptographic sequences.
+- A suite of tests to ensure the [randomness](PseudoRandom.md) of cryptographic sequences.
 - Established by the NIST
 ### Types of Randomness Tests:
 - **Poker Test**: